 Jesu, Redemptor Omnium

 Jesu, redemptor omnium, Summi Parentis unice is one of two adaptations of Christe, Redemptor Omnium (see notes).
-Compare: Jesu, Redemptor Omnium, quem lucis ante originem of the Tridentine Rite (Council of Trent).
+Compare: Jesu, Redemptor Omnium, quem lucis ante originem of the Tridentine Rite (Council of Trent), with notes.

 This version appeared in the Paris Breviary, 1736.